The King's Man release date, cast, trailer and news for Kingsman prequel

 It's time for a whole new Kingsman outing.

-The two Kingsman films released in 2014 and 2017 respectively proved extremely popular with critics - but the next film in the franchise is taking rather a different approach.
+The two Kingsman movie released in 2014 and 2017 respectively proved extremely popular with critics - but the next film in the franchise is taking rather a different approach.

 The King's Man is a prequel to the Kingsman franchise, telling the origin story of the intelligence agency with a new cast - meaning stars Colin Firth and Taron Egerton will not be returning for this instalment.